cloud-gov/product/.github/ISSUE_TEMPLATE/onboard-cybersecurity.md

 ## Google Groups

-- [ ] [cloud.gov Compliance](https://groups.google.com/a/gsa.gov/g/cloud-gov-compliance/members) (external-facing email address for communications with FedRAMP and others)
+- [ ] [Cloud.gov Office of Cybersecurity](https://groups.google.com/a/gsa.gov/g/cloud-gov-cybersecurity) (external-facing email address for communications with FedRAMP and others)

 ## Getting to know cloud.gov